kittykatattack/sound.js/README.md

-  volumeValue,         //The sound's maximum volume panValue,            //The speaker pan. left: -1, middle: 0, right: 1 wait,                //The time, in seconds, to wait before playing the sound pitchBendAmount,     //The number of Hz in which to bend the sound's pitch down reverse,             //If `reverse` is true the pitch will bend up randomValue,         //A range, in Hz, within which to randomize the pitch dissonance,          //A value in Hz.
+  volumeValue,         //The sound's maximum volume panValue,            //The speaker pan. left: -1, middle: 0, right: 1 wait,                //The time, in seconds, to wait before playing the sound pitchBendAmount,     //The number of Hz to bend the sound's pitch down reverse,             //If `reverse` is true the pitch will bend up randomValue,         //A range, in Hz, within which to randomize the pitch dissonance,          //A value in Hz.
 Creates 2 dissonant frequencies above and below the target pitch